worrallbrian/major_cities/README.md

 # Mexico City is big enough to comprise 16 different regions.

 # major_cities fields -> id, name, region, province_id, country_id
 # major_cities.sql contains IDs to be associated with provinces_all and countries Tables.
-Contains both Canadian and American data.
+Contains Canadian, American, and Mexican data.

 # major_cities_can fields -> id, name, region, province_id, country_id, most_recent_structuring
 # major_cities_can.sql contains IDs to be associated with provinces_all and countries Tables.
 Contains only Canadian data.